iEngage/java-sdk/docs/NotificationApi.md

 <a name="markNotificationAsRead"></a>
 # **markNotificationAsRead**
-> Boolean markNotificationAsRead(notificationId, loggedInUserId, accessToken, clientToken)
+> Boolean markNotificationAsRead(notificationId, requesterId, clientToken, accessToken)

 Mark notification as read